List of highest-grossing animated films: Timeline of highest-grossing animated films

 At least 10 animated films have held the record of highest-grossing animated film at different times.
 Four of these were Disney films and three more by Pixar, alongside three more by other studios.
 All of these films are American with the exception of Ne Zha 2, which was produced in China.

 Snow White held the record for the longest, with 55 years, while Inside Out 2 held it for the shortest period of 5 months.
 The original 1994 version of The Lion King was the most recent non-CGI animated film to hold the record.
 Shrek 2, Toy Story 3, Inside Out 2, and Ne Zha 2 are the four sequels to hold the record.
 The 2019 version of The Lion King is the only animated remake to hold this record.
 Finding Nemo was the first 3D CG animated film to hold this record.

 All of these films are still among the highest-grossing animated films except Snow White, and only Snow White, Aladdin and Shrek 2 are not also among the highest-grossing films.
 The Lion King is the only franchise to hold the record twice.
 Ne Zha 2 is the first non-American animated film, as well as the first adult animated film, to hold this record.

-The first three films on this list utilize hand-drawn animation, while the remaining six are animated in CGI.
+The first three films on this list utilize hand-drawn animation, while the remaining seven are animated in CGI.